GeoMash/strappy/guides/HelloWorld/README.md

 2. $name:		The "name" is our file name without file extension.
 3. $extends:	Our class extends strappy's base component class.

 The third object visible contains four arrays: models, views, controllers and stores.
-All required classes need to be listed in the appropriate array in order to enable the framework to initialize these classes so that they are ready for use by the time you need to access them in either a Store, Controller or View.
+All required classes need to be listed in the appropriate array in order to enable the framework to initialize these classes.
+That way they are ready for use by the time you need to access them in either a Store, Controller or View.

 You also might have noticed, that StateStore and -Controller, even though we made you create a those, are not listed with the array they belong in.
-Strappy takes care about all State instances and therefore doesn't need you to declare them manually.
+Strappy strictly expects those classes to be present in every component and therefore doesn't need you to declare them manually.
 <br>

-<b>View & HTML Template</b>
+<b>View & html-template</b><br>
 The html template we are creating is a very simple one.
-It only consists of a wrapping "div" element, which we use to position things, an "input" button to trigger an action and last but not least a "h1" which will output our "Hello World" in this simple example.
-Now this template is neither realistic nor does it make much sense - all we are after is a proof of concept.
-I an real world example i twould probably more likely to separate those two elements and make two individual components, which are detached from each other and could be extended or be reused multiple times.
-Here however, we need only one very specific function and in order to keep the scope of this "Hello World" example to a minimum we favor simplicity over correctness.
+It only consists of a wrapping "div" element, which we use to position things, an "input" button to trigger an action and last but not least an "h1"-tag which holds our "Hello World" message.
+Now, this template is neither realistic nor does it make much sense - all we are after is a proof of concept.
+In a real project, you would probably be more likely to separate those two elements and make two individual components for them.
+Considering the amount of code needed to create a component, that may seem like an overkill.
+Soon though, you will experience the advantages, that come with putting in a little more effort at the beginning.
+Software applications can grow to a considerable amount of components and keeping such a project structured and maintainable, can quickly end up as one big bowl of "Spaghetti-Code".
+Strappy nicely decouples your components and makes sure you will stay as cool as Heisenberg.

 Ok, here we go.
 This is your 'default.html':